canonical/netplan/doc/netplan.md

 ``critical`` (bool)

-:   (networkd backend only) Designate the connection as "critical to the
+:   Designate the connection as "critical to the system", meaning that special
-    system", meaning that special care will be taken by systemd-networkd to not release the assigned IP when the daemon is restarted.
+    care will be taken by to not release the assigned IP when the daemon is restarted. (not recognized by NetworkManager)

 ``dhcp-identifier`` (scalar)